OperationSpark/high-school-prep/a-smarter-way-to-learn-javascript.md

-# Step 6 : A Smarter Way to Learn JavaScript
+# A Smarter Way to Learn JavaScript

 Read and do all exercises in **A Smarter Way to Learn JavaScript**!